bagisto/bagisto-docs/docs/2.x/advanced/indexing-products-to-elasticsearch.md

 [[TOC]]

+## Introduction

+Elasticsearch is a powerful distributed search and analytics engine, built on Apache Lucene, designed for scalability and real-time data processing.
+It excels at fast full-text search, complex querying, and handling large volumes of data with high availability.
+Elasticsearch is widely used for applications requiring robust search capabilities, from real-time logging and analytics to e-commerce product search and personalized recommendations.

 In this section, we will explain how to configure Elasticsearch for indexing products from the database.

 ## Environment Setup